ptdat46/Decentralized-Voting-System-Using-Ethereum-Blockchain/README.md

 # Decentralized-Voting-System-Using-Ethereum-Blockchain

-#### The Decentralized Voting System using Ethereum Blockchain is a secure and transparent solution for conducting elections.
-Leveraging Ethereum's blockchain technology, this system ensures tamper-proof voting records, enabling users to cast their votes remotely while maintaining anonymity and preventing fraud.
-Explore this innovative project for trustworthy and decentralized voting processes.
-#### For a cool demo of this project watch this [YouTube video](https://www.youtube.com/watch?v=a5CJ70D2P-E).
-#### For more details checkout the Project Report in the repository.
-#### PS: This project is not maintained anymore.

 ## Features
 -   Implements JWT for secure voter authentication and authorization.
 -   Utilizes Ethereum blockchain for tamper-proof and transparent voting records.